-Steven is a Steering Group Member of the EAPC Task Force on Volunteering in Hospice and Palliative Care.
+Steven is a Steering Group Member of the EAPC Task Force on Volunteering in Hospice and Palliative Care, the EAPC Reference Group on Public Health and Palliative Care and the VUB Compassionate University project.